ankane/multiverse/README.md

 ## Getting Started

-In this example, we’ll have a separate database for our e-commerce catalog, so we’ll call it `catalog`.
+In this example, we’ll have a separate database for our e-commerce catalog that we’ll call `catalog`.

 The first step is to generate the necessary files.